mgifford/drupal-security/src/server.rst

 This might fool a lazy cracker who isn't using a port scanner first, but won't stop the serious folks.

-One of the best ways to limit ssh access to a server is to restrict access to a handful of known subnets (ie. 192.168.1.0/24) where administrators actually work.
+One of the best ways to limit SSH access to a server is to restrict access to a handful of known subnets (ie. 192.168.1.0/24) where administrators actually work.
 Don't be afraid to add to this list; make it easy for your people to work wherever they need to.
 Security is not the enemy.